filiph/grayshore/README.md

 This is the core of Hero's Journey, an archetype shared between various cultures of Earth.
 It's not just some recent fad.
 It's a deep human preference.
-And is possibly also a very useful belief.
+And it's possibly also a very useful belief.

 Yet, we all know that the world doesn't work like that.
 The world is a massive, counter-intuitive system full of weird ripple effects, feedback